ECIT due diligence under the Transparency Act

 Source: Figure 1: OECD (2018) OECD Due Diligence Guidelines for Responsible Business Conduct

-We acknowledge that the potential risks may vary across our divisions, namely IT, Tech, and Finance & Accounting.
+We acknowledge that the potential risks may vary across our IT, Tech, and Finance & Accounting divisions.
 In 2022, ECIT established both a Code of Conduct and a Supplier Code of Conduct which covers various areas such as human rights, gender equality, supplier relationships, labour standards, and environmental responsibility.
-In addition, our Norwegian subsidiaries, which fall under the Transparency Act, undergo the due diligence process outlined by the OECD, in addition to committing to our Code of Conduct and Supplier Code of Conduct.
+In 2023, we launched a company-wide online course on our Code of Conduct.
+Additionally, our Norwegian subsidiaries, subject to the Transparency Act, follow the due diligence process outlined by the OECD, alongside our Code of Conduct and Supplier Code of Conduct.